-Dog Adoption Checklist: Everything You Need for Your New Family Addition
+Dog Adoption Checklist: All You Need for New Family Member

 Does your dog adoption checklist cover everything you need?
 Let’s find out.